brief illustration -post 4-bearing types connections

 Bearing and tear-out strength

-The different equation presented in the specs is presented herewith.
-For case ( i )of bearing, when elongation of 0.25″ is a design criterion then Rn=2.40*d*t*Fult.
+The different equations presented in the specs are presented herewith.
+For case ( i )of bearing, when elongation of 0.25″ is a design criterion, then Rn=2.40*d*t*Fult.

-For the tear-out case( i), for deformation at the bolt hole is a design criterion, Rn=1.2LctFult, While Rn=1.5Let*Fult, If the deformation is not design criteria.
+For the tear-out case( i), if deformation at the bolt hole is a design criterion, Rn=1.2LctFult, While Rn=1.5Let*Fult if the deformation is not a design criterion.

 Design equations for the deformation value of bolts.

 For long slotted connection with the slot perpendicular to the direction of the force.
-Again bearing value is Rn=2.30dtfult, while for tear-out Rn=1.0LcFultt, there is a condition c for connections made using bolts that pass completely through an un-stiffened box member.
+Again, the bearing value is Rn=2.30dtfult, while for tear-out Rn=1.0LcFultt, there is a condition c for connections made using bolts that pass completely through an un-stiffened box member.

 long slotted hole equations.

-This is table J3.3, if the bolt, gives the hole dimension for various values of bolts, whether is an oversized, short slot, long slot.
-The hole diameter is bigger than the diameter of the bolt by 1/16″ for the standard as shown in the table.
+This is table J3.3 if the bolt gives the hole dimension for various bolt values, whether it is an oversized, short slot, or long slot.
+The hole diameter is bigger than the diameter of the bolt by 1/16″ for the standard, as shown in the table.

 Table for the values of Nominal hole dimensions.

-This is table 3.1 nominal bolt hole dimensions for standard diameter or oversized or shot slotted or long slotted.
+This is table 3.1, nominal bolt hole dimensions for standard diameter, oversized, shot slotted, or long slotted bolts.
 The bearing value is based on the slot condition.

 Nominal block shear hole dimensions.